Can You Wakesurf Behind a Jet Boat? Here's How to Set It Up

 Do you have a twin engine?
 Twin engine jet boats can work better with the SWELL wakesurf creator if you can control them separately.
 You can then get up to speed, and throttle back the surf side jet to prevent it from shooting at the surf wave.

 How much ballast is necessary?
 Generally, todays surf boats have 2000-2500lbs of ballast stock, there isn’t any dramatic differences to the hulls of most of these boats than there was 10 years ago, the big difference is the ballast.
 Wake surfing is all about displacement, the more the boat is in the water, the larger the wave.
 I always recommend people with jet boats start with AT LEAST 1200lbs of ballast (keep in mind the bigger the boat, the more ballast you need to sink the hull) and I recommend you place it as far back as possible.
-We sell several bags of different sizes to fit into compartments or on the open space of the floor, as well as Yamaha specific bags, check them out HERE.
+We sell several bags of different sizes to fit into compartments or on the open space of the floor, as well as Yamaha specific bags.

-Please don’t hesistate to call us at 651-400-2389, email at email@example.com, or chat with us on the website if you have any more questions.
+Please don’t hesitate to call us at 651-400-2389, email at email@example.com, or chat with us on the website if you have any more questions.